 Mac OS X Build Host

-- Xamarin Mac Agent – To build iOS apps from a Windows developer machine or the TFS machine, you must have a Mac OS X build host machine on your local network.
+- Xamarin Mac Agent – To build iOS apps from a Windows developer machine or the TFS 2015 server, you must have a Mac OS X build host machine on your local network.
 For more information, refer to the Xamarin Mac Agent guide

 Note: The Android SDK must be installed in a location that's accessible by the build agent account, such as C:\android-sdk, and not in another user's account.
-This will be covered in Configuring the TFS Server to Build Android Apps.
+This will be covered in Configuring TFS 2015 to Build Android Apps.

 Required User Rights